akash-network/awesome-akash/README.md

 Join our [Discord](https://discord.akash.network) if you have questions or concerns.
 Our team is always eager to hear from you.
 Also, follow [@akashnet\_](https://twitter.com/akashnet_) to stay in the loop with updates and announcements.

+## How to add a template to the console api <!-- omit in toc -->

+1. Create a new folder in the root directory with the name of the template.
+2. Add the `deploy.yaml` file to the folder.
+3. Add the `README.md` file to the folder.
+4. (Optional) There's a `config.json` file that you can add to the template folder to add a custom config for the template, like a logo url.
+It follows the same schema as the [config.schema.json](config.schema.json) file. (ex.
+[DeepSeek config](DeepSeek-R1/config.json)).
+5. Add the name of the template with the name of the template that will be displayed in the console api and name of the template folder under the [Table of Contents](#table-of-contents) section in the appropriate category. (ex. `[DeepSeek-R1](#DeepSeek-R1)`)
+6. Done!
+There's a 5 minutes cache time for the console api to update.

 ## Table of Contents <!-- omit in toc -->

 - [Official](#official)